domsson/fadeshow.js/README.md

 - Easy to use, flexible in how to use
 - Can be configured to some degree

+## How it operates

+- Changes slide's classes in a set interval (can be turned off)
+- Cycles (goes back to the first slide after the last was shown)
+- Can optionally add numbered navigation buttons (one per slide)

 ## Markup requirements

 1. Set the `data-fadeshow` attribute on your container element